Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Study and application of social work roles and skills in preparation for practice.

 This paper prepares students for their fieldwork placements.
-The goals of this professional practice paper are based on learning interpersonal skills that will assist students to engage purposefully with the clientele of social services.
+The objectives of this professional practice paper are based on learning interpersonal skills that will assist students to engage purposefully with the service user of social services.
 This means assisting students to understand and apply a range of social work skills in different social service contexts.

 Paper title Introduction to Professional Practice